Al Capone exhibit with quote and Tommy gun at American Prohibition Museum.

 Important Information

-• The speakeasy bar, Congress Street Up, is currently closed.
+• The speakeasy bar, Congress Street Up, remains temporarily shut.

-• Only guests aged 21 and above are permitted in the speakeasy when the bar is open.
+• Aged 21 and over guests are allowed in the speakeasy when it operates.

-• Coats and umbrellas may be carried into the galleries as long as they are covered with a complimentary plastic bag.
+• Coats and umbrellas can be brought into galleries if they are placed in a free plastic bag provided by us.

 Operating Hours